Furimanejo/In-Heat/README.md

 #### Tracking The On-fire Meter

-In Heat uses Emgu CV, a C# image processing library.
+In Heat uses Emgu CV, a C# image processing library, to locate the brightest cyan spot on the bar area, and calculate the distance from the capture box origin;

-The basic computer vision flow is:
-- Screenshot the user's screen around the On-fire Meter area.
-- Locate the actual bar and create a mask of it.
-- Use the mask to count the number of cyan and white pixels in the bar.

 ## Making It Run